 Loyola University Chicago’s Marcella Niehoff School of Nursing offers the BSN-DNP program that is designed to provide additional knowledge and skills so that nurses may further enhance the health and well being of the individuals and communities with whom they work.
 The changing demands of the nation’s complex healthcare environment require the highest level of scientific knowledge and practice expertise to assure high quality patient outcomes.
 The curriculum focuses on clinical practice and evidence-based practice, quality improvement, and systems thinking.
-The BSN-DNP program enables nurses to become expert nurse practitioners, leaders, practioners, and collaborators in solving problems in health care systems.
+The BSN-DNP program enables nurses to become expert nurse practitioners, clinical nurse specialists, leaders, and inter-professional collaborators in improving outcomes in health care systems.

 As the terminal degree for nurses, a DNP offers an alternative to research-focused doctoral programs.
 The BSN-DNP program provides nurses with the knowledge and skill for providing innovative practice and leadership to the profession and for ensuring high quality health care across all settings through the dissemination of evidence-based practice initiatives to patients, families, communities and populations.
 These DNP leaders will be well-positioned for advancing the practice and translating the science of nursing as nursing leaders, clinical faculty, and/or practitioners.

 Loyola's BSN-DNP program is designed as a 4-5 year program.
-Courses are offered primarily online, with a required two-three day class incorporating course work, seminars, and presentations held once, each semester at the Loyola University Health Sciences Campus in Maywood, IL.
+Courses are offered primarily online, with a required two day onsite Immersion Weekend incorporating course work, seminars, and presentations held during the Fall and Spring semesters at the Loyola University Health Sciences Campus in Maywood, IL.

 The School of Nursing began offering the DNP degree in 2009.
 It is accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC, 20001, (202) 887-6791.
 Admission is competitive, based on the strength of application materials and interview.